mims-harvard/ATOMICA/README.md

 The data for pretraining and downstream analyses is hosted at [Harvard Dataverse](https://doi.org/10.7910/DVN/4DUBJX).

 We provide the following datasets:
-* Processed CSD and QBioLiP (based on PDB) interface complex graphs for pretraining
+* Processed CSD and QBioLiP (based on PDB) interaction complex graphs for pretraining
 * Processed protein interfaces of human proteome binding sites to ion, small molecule, lipid, nucleic acid, and protein modalities
 * Processed protein interfaces of dark proteome binding sites to ion and small molecules